The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part V: The Most Holy Place

 - God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

-(2) The length of a cubit was based on the distance from the elbow to the fingertips, so it varied between different ancient groups of people.
-Though the original cubit length is uncertain I have used the Hebrew short cubit (17.5 inches/44.5 cm) for this article (Ezekiel 43:13).
+(3) The cubit’s length was based on the distance from the elbow to the fingertips, so it varied between different ancient groups of people.
+Though the original cubit length is uncertain, I have used the Hebrew short cubit (17.5 inches/44.5 cm) for this article (Ezekiel 43:13).

 Cubic Type Inches (centimeters)

 - Egyptian 17.6 (44.7)

 - Babylonian (long) 19.8 (50.3)

 - Egyptian (long) 20.6 (52.3)